pustotnik/playground/fwcmatch/README.md

 I created a 2GB file from my own unison.log and used the wildcard pattern \*failed\* for all benchmarks.

-I cut off some fields for shortance.
+Some fields were cut off for shortance.

 ```
 ----------------------------------------------------------------------------------------------------------------------------------